-Words take on a whole new meaning when they're uttered minutes before your vows.
+Words take on a whole new meaning when they're uttered minutes before your wedding vows.
 After all, this is the time to express your love for your partner as you tie the knot in front of friends and family.
 But it can definitely be tricky to find the perfect wedding reading for that moment.

-For nonreligious or religious weddings, these passages just might be the beautiful addition to your ceremony you’ve been searching for.
-Read on for 25 of our favorite inspiring nonreligious wedding ceremony readings from poems, literature, songs, and film.
+For non-religious or religious weddings, these passages just might be the beautiful addition to your ceremony you’ve been seeking.
+Read on for 25 non-religious wedding ceremony readings from poems, literature, songs, and film.

 Wedding Ceremony Readings Inspired by Novels